awsdocs/amazon-sns-developer-guide/doc_source/sns-publishing.md

 #### [ Python ]

 **SDK for Python \(Boto3\)**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/sns#code-examples)\.
 Publish a message with attributes so that a subscription can filter based on attributes\.

 ```